-Summary: The Chapter Medal of Distinguished service may be awarded to SAR members who have rendered particularly distinguished service to the incumbent chapter president during his term of service.
+Summary: The Chapter Distinguished Service Medal may be awarded to SAR members who have rendered particularly distinguished service to the incumbent chapter president during his term of service.
 The distinguished service rendered should be stated in the citation.

-Description: The Chapter Medal of Distinguished Service ("CMDS") is diamond shaped with a blue SAR insignia surmounted on a white enamel background and trimmed in bronze hanging from a drape of solid maroon ribbon.
+Description: The Chapter Distinguished Service Medal ("CDSM") is diamond shaped with a blue SAR insignia surmounted on a white enamel background and trimmed in bronze hanging from a drape of solid maroon ribbon.
 A miniature medal is available.
-The CMDS is the highest medal that can be awarded by a Chapter President.
+The CDSM is the highest medal that can be awarded by a Chapter President.